 Another major benefit of 5G, which will work in tandem with increased speeds and lower latency to provide enhanced connectivity for branch networks, is reliability.
 Considered to be the necessary platform to connect all ‘things’ and people, 5G has network reliability at its core.
 Therefore, while 4G LTE routing solutions are already providing consistent connections in branch offices and retail stores, 5G will go further and deliver complete reliability.
 This is critical to many branch office and retail applications such as Point of Sale, and makes an all-wireless networking approach even more viable.

 For many enterprises today, 4G LTE cellular networking is answering the demand for highly available, reliable and cost-effective connectivity across their hundreds, or even thousands, of distributed branch locations.
-With its vastly enhanced capabilities, 5G has the potential to transform branch networking, optimising performance and driving the growth of branch applications even further.
+With its vastly enhanced capabilities, 5G for branch networking has the potential to overhaul branch networking, optimising performance and driving the growth of branch applications even further.